-- As the basis of the clinical governance initiative, the gathering and registration of data relating to patient management is regarded as an essential part of routine patient management in the health service. - 6.2 One of the principles of health service informatics is that the best data are acquired from clinical information recorded at the point of health care delivery. - Renal services data entered on local systems by staff directly engaged with patients are likely to be of the highest quality, and it is these that the Registry intends to capture. - 6.4 The Registry will provide a cost-effective source of detailed information on renal services. - 6.5 The regular reports of the Registry will supply details of patient demographics, treatment numbers and changes, treatment quality and outcomes.
+- As the basis of the Clinical Governance initiative, the gathering and registration of data relating to patient management is regarded as an essential part of routine patient management in the health service. - 6.2 One of the principles of health service informatics is that the best data are acquired from clinical information recorded at the point of health care delivery. - Renal Services data entered on local systems by staff directly engaged with patients is likely to be of the highest quality, and it is this that the Registry intends to capture. - 6.4 The Registry will provide a cost-effective source of detailed information on renal services. - 6.5 The regular reports of the Registry will supply the details of patient demographics, treatment numbers and changes, treatment quality and outcomes.
 Data will be compared with national standards and national performance for benchmarking and quality assurance.
 The assessment of contract activity and service delivery will be possible through the data returns without the need for further, costly Trust or commissioner administrative activity.
-These data should be particularly valuable to contracts managers and those responsible for clinical governance.

-- 6.6 Data will be available on unit case mix, infrastructure and facilities. - 6.7 It is anticipated that data on patients with renal disease other than those requiring RRT will become available in time. - 6.8 It is anticipated Trust interests will ultimately be served by the participation of a national Trust representative in the management body of the Registry as Registry activity expands.
+These data should be particularly valuable to Contracts Managers and those responsible for Clinical Governance. - 6.6 Data will be available on Unit case mix, infrastructure and facilities. - 6.7 It is anticipated that data on patients with renal disease other than those requiring RRT will become available in time. - 6.8 It is anticipated that Trust interests will ultimately be served by the participation of a national trust representative in the management body of the Registry as Registry activity expands.

-A:7 The role of the Renal Registry for commissioners of health care
+A:7 The role of the Registry for Commissioners of health care